Theatre Program Menu

 The Whole GamutWith comedies and dramas, musicals and straight plays, time-loved classics and fresh-from-the-printer original play scripts, Armstrong students develop a thorough understanding of theatre from every vantage: actor, director, designer, manager, stage technician, volunteer, etc...
 Supported by curriculum studies exploring various aspects of the business and entertainment of theatre, Armstrong student thespians move naturally from script to stage.
 Our students also build audition confidence and skills through the practice of taking auditions: Georgia Thespian Conference, Kennedy Center/American College Theatre Festival (KC/ACTF), Southeastern Theatre Conference (SETC), Outdoor Drama Auditions, Unified/Regional Theatre Association (U/RTA), and Georgia Theatre Conference (GTC).

 Armstrong Theatre majors choose to specialize in one of acting/directing, technical, or management track disciplines, and take course work in each of the other areas.
-Students also participate in one of several theatre festivals hosted on campus: Coastal Empire New Play Festival, High School One-Act Play Festival, Ten-Minute Play Festival, and Armstrong's springtime Outdoor Children's Arts Festival.
-During Summer semester, theatre students participate in Armstrong's Summer Theatre production company or assist with administration and instruction at Armstrong's Visual and Performing Arts Camp for children.
+Students also participate in theatre festivals hosted on campus: Armstrong's High School One-Act Play Festival and springtime Outdoor Children's Arts Festival.
+During Summer semester, theatre students participate in Armstrong's Summer Theatre production company.